RecordEvolutionApps/OPC_UA_Client/README.md

 # OPC UA Client
-The app acts as an OPC UA Client in order to receive data from an OPC UA Server.
-It publishes the data every x second to the WAMP router and also writes it to a CSV file.
+The app acts as an OPC UA Client and fetches data from use specified objects and variable nodes.
+It also writes data to a named pipe/fifo at every x second.

 ## Hardware
 1. Raspberry Pi registered in RESWARM ([For Detail Click Here](https://reswarm.io/docs/#/en/flash-your-iot-devices))

 ## Usage Instructions
 The Raspberry Pi does need a working Wi-Fi connection, so you can control it remotely using the RESWARM Platform.
 The app tries to connect to an OPC UA Server at ***opc.tcp://0.0.0.0:4840/freeopcua/server/*** by default.
-An error is thrown by the app, in case no OPC UA Server is listening to the default or user-defined IP address.

 ## Install the App